5 reasons you don’t need to buy a new bike in 2026

 Bikes are more expensive

-You might have noticed that bike prices have gone through the roof in recent years and it means the upgrade you’ve flirted with is going to set you back a potentially silly amount of money.
+You might have noticed that bike prices have gone through the roof in recent years and it means the upgrade you’ve flirted with is going to cost you a potentially silly amount of money.

-An Ultegra-level road bike, for example, can now set you back to what a Dura-Ace bike used to be.
-While the bike industry might point to rising shipping and manufacturing costs, more complex frame shapes, disc brakes and a host of other things, we’re still struggling to keep up with the rise in prices.
+An Ultegra-level road bike, for example, can now set you back the same as a Dura-Ace bike used to.
+While the bike industry might point to rising tariffs, manufacturing costs, more complex frame shapes, disc brakes and a host of other factors, we’re still struggling to keep up with the rise in prices.

 Gravel bikes also carry a hefty premium these days, with the industry sensing a growing gap in the market.
 Most come with groupsets that we saw updated several years ago.

-Two good places to browse are Facebook Marketplace and eBay – or The Pro's Closet in the USA.
-The former is a bit better for finding bikes in your local area, but the latter two come with much better buyer protections.
-So, if you’re new to the second-hand buying game, it might be worth sticking with them.
+Two good places to browse are Facebook Marketplace and eBay.
+The former is a bit better for finding bikes in your local area, but the latter comes with better buyer protection.

 A full service can make an old bike feel like new

-If you want to get that new bike feeling, but your budget just won’t stretch, tinkering with your existing bike can get you part way there.
+If you want to get that new-bike feeling, but your budget won’t stretch, tinkering with your existing bike can get you partway there.

 Those of us who have a nice summer bike will take great joy in assigning a Saturday afternoon to stripping down, cleaning and reassembling our pride and joy.